Sports in Allentown, Pennsylvania

 Sports in Allentown, Pennsylvania has a rich tradition at all levels, including professional sports, the Olympics, and high school levels.
 While most Allentown residents support professional sports teams in New York City or Philadelphia, Allentown itself also is home to two major professional sports teams, the Lehigh Valley IronPigs, the Triple A team of the Philadelphia Phillies of Major League Baseball, and the Lehigh Valley Phantoms of the American Hockey League, the primary development team of the Philadelphia Flyers.

 The Lehigh Valley IronPigs play their home baseball games at Coca-Cola Park, a 10,178 capacity stadium in east Allentown.
-The Phantoms play their home ice hockey games at PPL Center, a 9,056 capacity indoor arena in center city Allentown.
+The Phantoms play their home ice hockey games at PPL Center, a 9,056 capacity indoor arena in Center City Allentown.

 Teams

 Collegiate athletics

 Both Cedar Crest College and Muhlenberg College, each in Allentown, have collegiate athletic programs in most sports.
-The Muhlenberg Mules play their home football games at Scotty Wood Stadium on the Muhlenberg campus in Allentown.
+The Muhlenberg Mules football team plays their home games at Scotty Wood Stadium on the Muhlenberg campus in Allentown.